 The baseline of this implementation uses Parcoords, an open source D3 library specifically designed for building parallel coordinate plots.
-Parcoords is a client-side JavaScript library that internally manages the creation of HTML tags, data manipulation, and rendering[8].
+Parcoords is a client-side JavaScript library that internally manages the creation of HTML tags, data manipulation, and rendering [8].
 Many of the basic tools associated with parallel coordinate plots can be used with a simple flag on instantiation.
+Some of these features include reordering, removing, brushing, and statistical coloring of axes.
+Figure 1 illustrates these interaction features and their results on the visualization that are described in more detail below as well.
+Using any of these features will automatically refresh the visualization with the new parameters.

 Figure 1.
 Photos of the resulting visual after making changes to the original plot, which is represented in the top left.
 The top right has reordered IV_IV1 and IV_IV2.
 Bottom left has brushed a section of DV_sum.
-Bottom right has changed the statistical coloring to interpolate IV_IV1.
+Bottom right has changed the statistical coloring to interpolate IV IV1.